AMELIA MCGOVERN

-This wall-mounted sculpture reinterprets the "animal trophy" by merging human anatomy with sustainable textile craft.
+This wall-mounted sculpture reinterprets the "animal trophy" by merging a human face with sustainable textiles.

-For the final finish, I used hand-beading with vintage materials sourced from estate sales to add texture and history.
-This project serves as a study in "waste-to-wealth," elevating forgotten materials into a high-end art object through intentional, regenerative production.
+For the final finish, I hand-beaded it with vintage materials sourced from estate sales to add texture and history.
+This project serves as a study in "waste-to-wealth," elevating forgotten materials into a high-end art object.

 01